Filesystem in Userspace: Ports, forks and reimplementations

+WinFsp is a userspace filesystem driver interface for Windows released under GPLv3.
+It implements the libfuse2 and libfuse3 C APIs in addition to its own APIs for C and .NET.

+OpenHarmony uses third party component of verified software reimplementation of FUSE under third_party_libfuse for OpenHarmony-based devices.

 Operation and usage

 To implement a new file system, a handler program linked to the supplied libfuse library needs to be written.
 The main purpose of this program is to specify how the file system is to respond to read/write/stat requests.
 The program is also used to mount the new file system.
 At the time the file system is mounted, the handler is registered with the kernel.
 If a user now issues read/write/stat requests for this newly mounted file system, the kernel forwards these IO-requests to the handler and then sends the handler's response back to the user.

 FUSE is particularly useful for writing virtual file systems.
 Unlike traditional file systems that essentially work with data on mass storage, virtual filesystems don't actually store data themselves.
 They act as a view or translation of an existing file system or storage device.

 In principle, any resource available to a FUSE implementation can be exported as a file system.